 To understand how the encoder represents turbines, we project its $\kappa$-dimensional embeddings into two principal components using principal component analysis (PCA).
 Fig.~\ref{fig:enc_1} shows the resulting clusters when the model is trained on turbines $2$–$6$ and tested on turbine~$1$, with context set sizes ranging from very small ($0$–$4$ points) to large ($46$–$50$ points).
 With few context points (left panel), wind turbines are essentially indistinguishable, reflecting the fact that the model has little task-specific information and must rely on its global prior.
 As context increases (middle and right panels), the encoder begins to separate turbines, with turbine $6$ in particular forming a clearly distinct cluster.
 By contrast, turbine $1$ remains centred near the origin across all context sizes.

 These findings have two key implications for evaluation.
-First, turbine $1$ is not an informative test case for the MT-NDP: because its embeddings remain close to the global mean, the model receives little benefit from task-specific adaptation, and its predictions are nearly identical to those of the ST-NDP.
-Second, turbine $6$ stands out as the most challenging and distinctive case in the wind farm, forcing the model to deviate from the global prior and rely heavily on context information for effective adaptation.

-For this reason, in the following sections, we focus our quantitative evaluation on turbine~$6$.
-This choice provides a stronger and more discriminative test of the MT-NDP’s ability to capture turbine-specific behaviour, highlighting the advantages of multi-task learning in settings where tasks differ substantially.
+First, turbine $1$ is not an informative test case for the MT-NDP, as its embeddings remain close to the global prior, and additional context yields little task-specific adaptation.
+Second, turbine $6$ emerges as the most distinctive and challenging turbine in the wind farm, requiring the model to rely strongly on context information.
+For this reason, we focus our quantitative evaluation on turbine~$6$ in the following sections, as it provides a more discriminative test of the MT-NDP’s ability to adapt beyond the global prior.